freestatman/freestatman.github.io/content/sections/section0.md

 ---

 # Freeman Wang

-I'm a Data Science Manager in a CRO company serving for pharmaceutical industry.
+I am the Data Science Manager of a CRO company serving the pharmaceutical industry.